 Dysplasia is abnormal growth or development of cells.
-Cervical dysplasia happens in the cells covering the surface of a woman's cervix.
+Cervical dysplasia happens in the cells covering the surface of a cervix.
 If cervical dysplasia is not treated, it may lead to cervical cancer.

 Cervical dysplasia is most often caused by a sexually transmitted virus.
 The virus is called the human papillomavirus (HPV).